itu-devops/lecture_notes/sessions/session_10/Slides.md

 # Scalability

-Designing the system to scale easily by adding more resources when needed to accommodate increased demand.
+Designing the system to scale easily by being able to add more resources when needed to accommodate increased demand.